master-harvey/wikibot/README.md

 ## Development roadmap

 * [X] Create a webhook for Slack that passes the challenge verification
-* [ ] Create lambda layers for the slack and togetherai libraries
+* [ ] Create lambda layers for the slack, mongodb, and togetherai libraries
 * [ ] Validate Slack events in the first function
 * [ ] Lambda function chaining (asynchronously invoke the second function before returning a 200 reply to slack)
 * [X] Deploy Database